Think of movies like Raiders of the Lost Arc, The Truman Show, and Ocean’s Eleven.

 Any explainer video, whether it’s for a big brand or a budding startup, needs to have a strong call to action (CTA).

-A strong CTA comes around at the end to ensure that viewers will take the desired action.
+A strong explainer CTA comes at the end to get viewers to take the desired action.

 From downloading an e-book to getting them to sign up for a webinar, a call to action should be included in the script after a brief gap and with precise wording.

 Explainer videos can be game changers for startups.
-As a business, you can share the perfect story about your idea with your investors and customers.
+As a business, you can share the perfect story with investors and customers about your product/service.
 However, sharing your story in 60-90 seconds can be tough.

 After all, you can’t just cram information in a video and hope that there will be conversions.
 This is why you need a killer script.